karlospn/mytechramblings-site-source-code/content/posts/deploy-a-grpc-service-in-ecs-fargate.md

 > **Just show me the code**
 As always if you don’t care about the post I have upload a few examples on my [Github](https://github.com/karlospn/deploying-net-grpc-services-on-ecs-fargate).

 Nowadays creating a new dotnet gRPC application is pretty straightforward.
-From the developer standpoint the experience of creating a gRPC app it's quite similar as creating an API.
+From the developer standpoint the experience of creating a gRPC app it's quite similar to creating an API, furthermore, Visual Studio also offers Intellisense support for gRPC services and proto files.

-Visual Studio also offers Intellisense support for gRPC services and proto files.
+Nowadays developing a dotnet gRPC app is a really easy feat, but when you try to deploy it in some cloud provider that's when some wrinkles might appear.

-Lately I've been deploying a sizable amount of gRPC services to AWS ECS so I thought it might be useful to talk a little bit about some gotchas you might encounter.
+Lately I've been deploying a sizable amount of gRPC services to AWS ECS so I thought it might be useful to talk a little bit about some gotchas I have encountered.
-Some of the problems are specific of the dotnet implementation of gRPC and another ones are on the AWS side.
+Some of the problems are specific of the dotnet implementation of gRPC and another ones are from the AWS side.

 If people are interested in the gRPC theme maybe in the near future I write a more in-depth post about dotnet gRPC apps and AWS, but for now I want to focus in a few gotchas I have encountered this past weeks.
 In this post I will talk about these 4 themes:
 - **gRPC healtchecks**: How to implement a gRPC health checking service on a dotnet gRPC app and how to use it as the ALB Target Group healthcheck endpoint.
-- **Adding a gRPC endpoint into an existing HTTP REST WebApi**: It is really easy to add a gRPC service into an Http REST Api, but when you deploy this service into ECS it probably won't work.
+- **Adding a gRPC endpoint into an existing HTTP REST WebApi**: It is really easy to add a gRPC service into an Http REST WebApi, but when you deploy this service into ECS it probably won't work.
 Why is that?
 What's the workaround?
-- **What's the package attribute on the .proto file for**: The ``package`` attribute on the .proto file might seem useless on dotnet mainly because the ``csharp_namespace`` option takes precendence over it, but the gRPC implementation for the ALB uses the package attribute to route the gRPC calls to the appropriate target.
+- **What's the package attribute on the .proto file for**: The ``package`` attribute on the proto file might seem useless on dotnet mainly because the ``csharp_namespace`` attribute takes precendence over it, but the gRPC implementation for the ALB uses the package attribute to route the gRPC calls to the appropriate target.
+Let's see how it works.
 - **gRPC Reflection**: What is the easiest way to test a gRPC service that has been deployed into AWS ECS?

 # 1. gRPC Healthchecks

 One of the first things you need to do when building a gRPC app is to add a gRPC healthchecking service.
-You'll need it because the ALB Target Group needs a healthcheck endpoint to probe that the service is up and running.
+You'll need it because if you want to use ECS with a Load Balancer the Target Group needs a healthcheck endpoint to probe that the service is up and running.

 gRPC Health checks are used to probe whether the server is able to handle rpcs.

 A gRPC service is used as the health checking mechanism for both client-to-server scenario and other control systems such as load-balancing.
 Since it is a GRPC service itself, doing a health check is in the same format as a normal rpc.

-If you want to read the gRPC protocol standards, click [here](https://github.com/grpc/grpc/blob/master/doc/health-checking.md).
+If you want to read the gRPC protocol standard, click [here](https://github.com/grpc/grpc/blob/master/doc/health-checking.md).
-This is the standard .proto file that a gRPC healthcheck service needs to implement:
+This is the standard proto file that a gRPC healthcheck service needs to implement:

 ```csharp
 syntax = "proto3";